dasch-swiss/dsp-ui-lib/docs/how-to-use/search/expert-search.md

 # Expert search (Component)

 The expert search is a textarea field in which Gravsearch queries can be written.
-Complex search can be made this way but you must know the [Gravsearch language](https://docs.knora.org/paradox/03-apis/api-v2/query-language.html).
+Complex searches can be made this way but you must know the [Gravsearch language](https://docs.knora.org/paradox/03-apis/api-v2/query-language.html).

 ## Parameters